flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

     type: ARITHMETIC
 ```

-The `type` of the manifest should be one of the available child keys of the note type you are selecting.
+The `type` of the manifest should be one of the available child keys of the node type you are selecting.
 You can see all nodes [here](https://github.com/flojoy-io/studio/blob/main/src/utils/ManifestLoader.ts).

 For example, we are creating a `Transformers` node (see [here](https://github.com/flojoy-io/studio/blob/main/src/utils/ManifestLoader.ts#L160)).
 So we should select one of its child keys as our `type` (`ARITHMETIC`, `SIGNAL_PROCESSING`, `REGRESSIONS`, `IMAGE_PROCESSING`, `IMAGE_IDENTIFICATION`, `MATRIX_MANIPULATION`, `SELECT_ARRAY`).